camunda/camunda-docs-manual/content/update/minor/71-to-72/_index.md

 The first step consists in updating the database.

 1. Check for [available database patch scripts]({{< ref "/update/patch-level.md#database-patches" >}}) for your database that are within the bounds of your update path.
- Locate the scripts at `$DISTRIBUTION_PATH/sql/upgrade` in the pre-packaged distribution or in the [Camunda Nexus](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/distro/camunda-sql-scripts/).
+ Locate the scripts at `$DISTRIBUTION_PATH/sql/upgrade` in the pre-packaged distribution or in the [Camunda Artifact Repository](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/distro/camunda-sql-scripts/).
  We highly recommend to execute these patches before updating.
 Execute them in ascending order by version number.
  The naming pattern is `$DATABASENAME_engine_7.1_patch_?.sql`.